 Gregory A. Manousos

-Greg Manousos is a partner with the Morgan, Brown & Joy, LLP, a labor and employment law firm in Boston.
+Greg Manousos is a partner with Morgan, Brown & Joy, LLP, a labor and employment law firm in Boston.
 Greg handles litigation matters and advises employers, and primarily colleges and universities, on compliance with a wide range of employment laws.
 Greg is also a certified discrimination prevention trainer.
 Prior to joining Morgan, Brown & Joy in 2000, Greg served as Counsel to the Massachusetts Commission Against Discrimination, where he prosecuted claims of discrimination and harassment on behalf of employees.
-Greg serves as Treasurer and member of the National Association of College and University Attorneys, and he is a frequent presenter and participant at NACUA conferences across the country.
-Greg serves on the Board of Directors of Hearth, Inc., a Boston-based non-profit organization dedicated to the elimination of homelessness among the elderly through a variety of prevention, placement, and housing programs.
+Greg serves as Treasurer and member of the Executive Committee of the Board of Directors of Hearth, Inc., a Boston-based non-profit organization dedicated to the elimination of homelessness among the elderly through a variety of prevention, placement, and housing programs.
 Greg is thrilled to be part of the important mission of BalletRox.

 Jane Allard is a Senior Manager of Developer Productivity at Akamai Technologies.
 Previously a software engineer at Math Works and a trained ballet dancer, Jane has been a BalletRox supporter since 2001.